liamtoran/flippers/README.md

 ## Contributing

 `flippers` is an open-source project, and contributions are welcome!
-If you would like to contribute to `flippers`, please read the `CONTRIBUTING.md` file for guidelines and instructions.

 ## Related projects
 - [wrench](https://github.com/JieyuZ2/wrench): A weak supervision library created by for benchmarking label models and weak supervision techniques. `flippers` uses its list of datasets as benchmarks.